Kuvelet/SQL_Purchasing_Optimization/README.md

 | P1003      | 177.12        | 2024-08-29       | 175.32         | 176.89         | 177.12         | NaN            | NaN            |

 > **Note:** This table is a representative sample and does not include all records from the actual dataset.
 Part numbers and pricing information have been modified for confidentiality.

+**3.** After generating the Vendor FOB tables, which include the Active FOB price along with historical quote data, I will optimize purchasing decisions based on the pricing information provided by vendors.
+This approach will ensure more strategic and cost-effective sourcing decisions.

+FOB (Free On Board) represents the cost of goods up to the point where they are loaded onto a shipping vessel at the origin port.
+It covers manufacturing costs, transportation to the port, export customs clearance, and loading fees.
+Once the goods are on board, responsibility and costs shift to the buyer, who must then manage freight charges, insurance, import duties, taxes, and inland transportation.
+While FOB pricing offers an initial snapshot of product costs, it does not account for the significant expenses incurred in shipping and importing the goods to their final destination.

+In contrast, LDP (Landed Duty Paid) encompasses all costs required to deliver goods to the buyer’s location.
+This includes shipping, insurance, import duties, customs fees, and inland transportation.
+For purchasing decisions, LDP is a more critical factor, as it reflects the true total cost of acquiring goods—capturing all hidden and variable expenses.
+This comprehensive view is essential for accurate pricing strategies and profit margin calculations.
+While FOB prices may initially seem lower, they can overlook substantial costs that arise later, leading to potential financial surprises.
+Therefore, considering LDP costs ensures more accurate financial planning, better forecasting, and smarter decision-making in global sourcing.

+Moreover, LDP costs can vary significantly depending on the country of import.
+Different countries have unique import regulations, tariff rates, customs procedures, and tax policies, all of which directly impact the final landed cost.
+For instance, countries with high import duties, stricter customs regulations, or additional local taxes will naturally result in higher LDP costs.
+Additionally, factors like currency fluctuations, fuel surcharges, and varying transportation infrastructure can influence shipping and inland transportation expenses.
+Understanding these country-specific variables is essential for accurate cost estimation and strategic purchasing.
+By factoring in these differences, I can better assess total costs and negotiate more effectively with vendors, ensuring a more efficient and profitable sourcing process.